DLindustries/D-hand-mod/README.md

 ## Addition info

-Marlowww's crystal optimizer is built in to the mod
+Marlowww's crystal optimizer is NOT built into the mod anymore, unsupported from version 1.1.0 and beyond

 ## Contributing